ahlstromcj/seq66/README.md

         *   Moved the style-sheet options from the 'usr' file to the 'rc' file with all the rest of the file specifications.
 The upgrade is automatic.
+        *   Replaced the --inspect option with --session-tag to allow easy changing to another setup specified in sessions.rc.
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.